Add a melody

 |Welcome to our family reunion

 The Malone Family Reunion Choir has produced a CD that starts with an enthusiastic song called "Welcome to our Family Reunion."
 You'll want to consider welcoming your family with this upbeat anthem to family reunions.
-Available for sale.
+CDs are $15+ shipping and handling.
+Please call 414-263-4567 to order.

 How to Create Great Rituals for Holidays and Every Day has plenty of helpful tips on writing words for for a variety of occasions.